digitalreplica/git-notes/README.md

 ## Don't over organize
 Organization is an organic, evolving process.
 It's going to take multiple attempts and many changes to get it right.
 Following the principals of larger, fewer files and succinct recall keywords lets that happen with the least disruption.

+# git-knowledge
+Once comfortable that git-notes is useful and working, take a look at [git-knowledge](https://github.com/digitalreplica/git-knowledge) for a method of linking multiple repos together into a larger knowledge system.

 # Resources
 Here are other resources and note taking systems that may be helpful.